We have made great progress at our first volunteer events - see the photos on our Facebook page. The dates for 2022 are:

 Where to meet?
 At the stone gateposts ("The Mortuary Gate") on Culduthel Avenue near the Culduthel Christian Centre - find the precise location here.
 Please walk or cycle if you can - but if you have to come by car, there is normally parking nearby at the Culduthel Christian Centre.

 What to bring?
-Outdoor clothes, work gloves, boots and COVID-19 facemask - and loppers if you can.
+Outdoor clothes, work gloves, boots -and loppers or handsaw can be useful.

 Young people?
 We really want to encourage young people to be involved in the management of the woods - please note that anyone under 18 at our open volunteering events must be accompanied and supervised by a responsible parent or guardian.
 Please contact us if you know of a youth group that would like to undertake work in the woods.